bheby3/CasperJs-WebScraper/README.md

 # webScraper

 * Searches listings on ksl.com for a Macbook pro within the $800 - $1000 price range
  with at least 256 GB of HD space.
-It then filters and sorts the results.
+It then filters, sorts and styles the results.

 * Writes data from listings to a local file